Ian-Blanshard/MP3-Climbing-Log/README.md

 * As a user of the site, I want to keep a log of my climbing sessions so that I can track my progress over time.

-* As a user of the site, I want each log to contain details about the different climbs I did in that session so that I can review my performance for each climb.
+* As a user of the site, I want each log to contain details about the different climbs I did in that session so that I can review the information when I choose.

 * As a user of the site, I want to store information such as the difficulty, length, name, and whether I completed each climb so that I can have a comprehensive record of my activities.